 Children’s Museum of Houston OR Kemah Boardwalk All-day Ride Pass.

 Want to show your kids how does it feel to literally reach out to the stars?
 Here’s your chance!
-One of the biggest tourist attractions in the city, the Space Center Houston is where everyone heads to get their dose of adventure.
+One of the biggest Houston tourist attractions - Space Center Houston is where everyone heads to get their dose of adventure.
 This place gives a chance to the kids to come closer to their dreams.
-Show them how NASA is changing the world, how it feels to fly a plane and much more right here!
+Show them how NASA is changing the world, how it feels to fly a plane, and much more right here!

 Space Center Houston